selected video works / film

 Greg Streak’s Shadow Boxing with James Gregory Streak presents the artist in conflict with himself.
 Entering the screen from opposing sides twin semi-transparent figures (ego and alter-ego?) fight each other in front of a face-brick wall.
 Flailing blows slowly swing through one another in a quietly balletic encounter, coordinating and connecting the two in a tenuous sequence of cause and effect.
 Apparently a blow hits home and one figure falls, immobilised, against the wall whilst the other continues his punching into thin air.
 The fallen figure appears to recover, composes himself and, passing through the other, walks off leaving a still fighting self to continue in an potentially interminable battle of poignant inconclusion.
 Streak’s construction is simple.
 These battling spirits are literally and figuratively walled in.
 The brick wall functions not only as a trope of suburban construction but also one of emotional containment and constraint.
 Shot parallel to the viewing plane the brick is unrelenting in its effective obscuring of any other view.
 Small, contained, enclosed, the figures are ghosted trapped forever in a man-made, self-made environment. – Virginia Mackenny

 Streaks video tackles head on some of the implications of the ‘truth’ of witnessing.
-Directly entitled Witness, it shows a short but crucial sequence from the Peter Weir movie of the same name (starring Harrison Ford), where a young white boy sees a black man slit a white man’s throat.
+Directly titled Witness, it shows a short but crucial sequence from the Peter Weir movie of the same name (starring Harrison Ford), where a young white boy sees a black man slit a white man’s throat.
 Videoing the sequence and then videoing the retake again and again, Streak’s piece both depicts violence and affects a ‘violence’ on the original, relentlessly destroying the primary image.
 Not only is the perpetrator of the crime never revealed, but what is seen continues to degenerate into a jumble of colours and marks, not unlike some modernist abstraction; only here, the ‘essence’ of the image, its pixels and signals on the video screen, serve not to reveal the truth, but further distance us from it, calling into question our memory of the original and our reconstruction of the ‘facts’. – Virginia Mackenny

 Streak fed a sequence from the film Witness, depicting a man cutting another man’s throat, witnessed by a young boy, into a edit suite and out again in a continuous process that resulted in the footage losing a generation of quality each time.
 The progeny of his critically acclaimed video trio Dreams in Red (1999), Leaving (Blue) (2000) and Jaundiced (Yellow) (2000), Witness begins as mimicking reality in a naturalistic if dramatized manner, yet ends as abstract painting in motion, a seething, pulsating field of electronic colour-stains and televisual noise.
 An indictment of the vagaries of truth and memory, Streak was interested in the process of erosion.
 Through the dissolution of the image, one is forced to forget whether the men are black or white and whether the man attacked has a hood-like object obscuring his face.
 These details were uncannily mirrored in the retelling of horror experienced directly and vicariously through the Truth and Reconciliation Commission. – Kathryn Smith